Hanging on the cliff: Extreme mass ratio inspiral formation with local two-body relaxation and post-Newtonian dynamics: Numerical simulations of EMRI and DP formation

 and exclude from our investigations the region in the $(1-e,a)$ phase space where $t_\mathrm{rlx} > t_\mathrm{max}$.
 The scaling with $M_\bullet$ for $t_\mathrm{max}$ comes from the fact that \citep{2013degn.book.....M}

-where we leverage on the the M-$\sigma$ relation \citep{2009ApJ...698..198G} to obtain the final scaling with the MBH mass.
+where we leverage on the M--$\sigma$ relation \citep{2009ApJ...698..198G} to obtain the final scaling with the MBH mass.
+We note that $t_\mathrm{max}$ is not to be intended as a dynamical stopping condition (meaning the simulations do not halt at the time $t=t_\mathrm{max}$), rather the run is ended only when the orbital elements cross over the $t_\mathrm{rlx} = t_\mathrm{max}$ curve on the $(1-e,a)$ plane.

-We initialise all our simulations inside the region of interest where $t_\mathrm{rlx} < t_\mathrm{max}$ following a procedure described at the end of this section and we stop and discard any run where the orbit leaves such region.
+We initialise all our simulations inside the region of interest where $t_\mathrm{rlx} < t_\mathrm{max}$ following a procedure described at the end of this section and we stop and discard any run where the orbit leaves the region.
 This choice does not affect the EMRI-to-DP ratio.
 In fact, $t_\mathrm{max}$ is so long with respect to the orbital period that any plunge or EMRI must enter this region before the capture.
 As long as the procedure is not biased towards EMRI or DP candidates, once a particle is discarded we are safe to reinitialise it as an uncorrelated particle.

 The reinitialisation procedure becomes biased when the restriction to $t_\mathrm{rlx} < t_\mathrm{max}$ excludes a significant part of the $t_\mathrm{GW} = 10^{-3} t_\mathrm{rlx}$ curve.
 In this case, it can happen that some orbits well inside the GW emission dominated region but still far from the loss cone, can reach the $t_\mathrm{rlx} = t_\mathrm{max}$ boundary before crossing the $t_\mathrm{GW} = 10^{-3}t_\mathrm{rlx}$ separatrix, thus being erroneously stopped and reinitialised instead of being counted as EMRIs.
-A clear example of such orbit is shown by the blue track in Fig.\ \ref{fig:reinit}: the event will clearly produce an EMRI, but according to our reinitialisation criterion is effectively discarded and resimulated.
+A clear example of such an orbit is shown by the blue line in Fig.\ \ref{fig:reinit}: the event will clearly produce an EMRI, but according to our reinitialisation criterion is effectively discarded and resimulated.

 As DP candidates are not affected by this issue, the EMRI-to-DP ratio is influenced by these discarded EMRIs.
 This problem mostly affects the EMRI-to-DP ratio at small initial semi-major axes for large $M_\bullet$, as we show in Sect.\ \ref{sec:main_res}.